Active Lancashire Equality, Diversity and Inclusion Policy and Implementation plan

-We will carry out an annual monitoring of project staff by characteristics – sex, race, disability, age (with a view to identifying any significant under-representation).
+We will carry out monitoring of project staff by characteristics – sex, race, disability, age (with a view to identifying any significant under-representation).

-All delivery partners have their own Equality and Diversity Policies, however we will promote and seek that all partners will commit to the principles embodied in this document by supporting the work of the partnership and individual partnership and delivery agreements they enter into.
+All contracted delivery partners are required to have their own Equality and Diversity Policies, however we will promote and seek that all partners will commit to the principles embodied in this document by supporting the work of the partnership and individual partnership and delivery agreements they enter into.

-Participants will be informed of our commitments to equality and diversity on entry into our programmes as part of our promotional and induction activity.
+Participants will be informed of our commitment to equality and diversity on entry into our programmes as part of our promotional and induction activity.

-The equality commitments will be included in both individual and group induction sessions.
+The equality commitment will be included in both individual and group induction sessions.